jalendport/craft-readtime/README.md

 ## Using the Filter

-The `|readTime` filter returns a human time duration of how long it takes the average user to read the provided content.
+The `|readTime` filter returns the human time duration of how long it takes the average user to read the provided content.
 The value provided can be a string or an array of values.

 Seconds are included by default, but can be disabled by using `|readTime(false)`